RenaudBernon/tile-marker-metronome/README.md

 # Tile Marker Metronome

-Mark tiles and use them as a visual metronome
+Mark groups of tiles and use them as a visual metronome.